FotoWare has a differentiated set of users that cater for different needs.

 Rights: Browse, Search and Download.
 These are the maximum rights of the guest user.
 Archives still have to be configured for guest access by granting Everyone access.

 Remarks: FotoWare Standard has 300 guest users, FotoWare Enterprise has unlimited Guest users.

 FotoWare Main User

 An authenticated user that has all the features available in the main FotoWare user interface.

 Remarks: FotoWare Standard has 300 guests, FotoWare Professional and Enterprise has unlimited guest users.

 An authenticated, named user with all the functionality of the lower tiers and access to additional features in the FotoWare Pro interface and the main interface.

 Remarks: Requires a Pro user license for FotoWare.

 Named vs Concurrent users

 When creating user accounts in FotoWare, you can assign a license type from the above types and choose between named and concurrent licensing.

 Every FotoWare system (which can have several sites) has a certain number of user licenses.

 Only the legacy FotoWare Cameleon supports concurrent licenses.
-All other FotoWare versions have names user licenses only.
+All other FotoWare versions have named user licenses only.